-After the Switch is powered on, the LED indicators will blink briefly while the system resets.
+After the Switch is powered on, the LED indicators will momentarily blink.
+This blinking of the LED indicators represents a reset of the system.

 Power Failure

 As a precaution, in the event of a power failure, unplug the Switch.
 When power is resumed, plug the Switch back in.